scalefactory/aws-assume-role/README.md

 # aws-assume-role

-This will get role credentials for you, managing 2FA devices, and set those credentials in environments.
+This will get role credentials for you, managing 2FA devices, and set those credentials in environment variables then execute a provided command.
 It stores the fetched credentials in Gnome Keyring or OSX Keychain so they are not readable from disk.

+### Why?

+This keeps your credentials safe in the keystore, and they are set as environment variables for the duration and context of the executing command.
+This helps prevent credential leaking and theft, and means they aren't stored on disk as unencrypted files.

+It allows easy credential management and roll assumption with a 2FA/MFA device.

+For security and account management purposes we don't want to be managing users in multiple accounts, just centrally then allowing them to assume roles in other accounts.

+###

+Assumptions:

+- You have a parent/master account which you authenticate against with a 2FA device.
+- You then assume a role in another account.

+This is easy to achieve in a web console, but you probably want to use tools like Terraform of AWS Cli.
+This makes using those tools easy, without having to constantly fetch and manage credentials for assumed roles, or provide users/access keys for each account.

 ## Install